dmelhado/raylib-snake/README.md

 # raylib-snake
-Simple implementation of Snake using Raylib in C++
+Another implementation of Snake using Raylib in C++